 Geography is everywhere, in our everyday lives, on our journeys to school, in the places we live.
 It therefore offers many opportunities for children of all ages to experience learning beyond the classroom.
 This allows them to enrich their knowledge by, for example, visiting places they may not normally consider, places of geographical interest or conducting geographical surveys within the local area to gain relevant information that will contribute to the learning journey.

-By using the concept of “aspirations” we can introduce pupils to how and when geographical skills and knowledge is used within the wider world, and the importance of these skills in making decisions for the future of our planet – both on a local and on an international scale.
+By using the whole school concept of “aspirations” we can introduce pupils to how and when geographical skills and knowledge is used within the wider world, and the importance of these skills in making decisions for the future of our planet – both on a local and on an international scale.

 The Geography curriculum seeks to introduce children to the location of globally significant places, their physical and human characteristics and their interdependence, as well as the skills which will enable them to collect, analyse, communicate information through fieldwork.
 Units are chosen specifically to stretch children’s knowledge and skills development, with a key focus on core technical vocabulary and understanding.

-At Chesswood, the Geography curriculum has been developed to enhance a child’s awareness of their own abilities and strengths as a learner, thus ensuring that children see learning in Geography as an on-going process not a one-off event.
+At Chesswood, the Geography curriculum has been developed to enhance a child’s awareness of their own abilities and strengths as a learner, thus ensuring that children see learning in Geography as an on-going process not a one-off lesson.
 It seeks to introduce children to the most globally significant places – both in physical and in human features, inspiring discoveries and those who are behind them, linking to key individuals historically and currently.